D19ital/docs/content/wired/phenom.en.md

 The keyboard comes with a *3-year warranty and service support*.

-If you have any questions about configuring, flashing, or using the device, contact the relevant Ergohaven Telegram groups or visit the [knowledge base](https://docs.ergohaven.xyz/)
+If you have any questions about setup, firmware, or operation, please contact [the Ergohaven Telegram group](https://t.me/c/1464748383/8323) or [knowledge base](https://docs.ergohaven.xyz/en/)
-- [Help for beginners](https://t.me/c/1464748383/65975) - any questions related to using Ergohaven products
-- [Troubleshooting](https://t.me/c/1464748383/7588) - questions related to problems with Ergohaven products
-- [ZMK and QMK firmware](https://t.me/c/1464748383/37027) - questions related to firmware for Ergohaven products
-- [Layouts](https://t.me/c/1464748383/7597) - for discussing your layouts and how they can be improved